Chart Color Schemes

 Spence is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census evaluation in Spence, 92.5% of dwellings were houses with the remaining 7.5% comprising semi-detached homes, apartments, and other types.
-This is notably different from the Australian Capital Territory's distribution of 69.4% houses and 30.5% other dwellings.
-Home ownership in Spence stood at 33.2%, higher than the ACT average.
-Mortgaged properties made up 46.1%, with rented dwellings accounting for 20.7%.
-The median monthly mortgage repayment in Spence was $2,120, surpassing the ACT average of $2,000.
-Weekly rent median stood at $375 compared to the ACT's $430.
-Nationally, Spence's mortgage repayments were higher than the Australian average of $1,863, while rents were comparable at $375.
+In Spence, as per the latest Census evaluation, 92.5% of dwellings were houses, with the remaining 7.5% consisting of semi-detached homes, apartments, and other dwelling types.
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Spence stood at 33.2%, with mortgaged properties making up 46.1% and rented dwellings accounting for 20.7%.
+The median monthly mortgage repayment in the area was $2,120, higher than the Australian Capital Territory average of $2,000.
+The median weekly rent figure in Spence was $375, compared to the Australian Capital Territory's $430.
+Nationally, Spence's median monthly mortgage repayments were significantly higher at $2,120 versus the Australian average of $1,863, while median weekly rents were comparable at $375.

 Frequently Asked Questions - Housing